Day trips around the hotel or transfers/tours to your next hotel?

 - "trips with professional driver/guides.
 A great way to travel in CR", Todd, Okanogan

 - "he is well-versed on all things Costa Rican--history, food, plants, etc. He has an excellent sense of humor and it soon felt like we were driving around Costa Rica with an old friend.", Dosestrellas, N. Carolina

 - "We had a 5 day custom trip through Costa Rica and Panama. . . with great knowledge of local wildlife.
 Having Sterling with us made it a relaxed and very enjoyable trip.", Tom, London

 - "Sterling did an excellent job as our driver, guide and interpreter!!
 Or to use the Costa Rican phrase, it was Pura Vida.", John, Duluth

 OUR MOST POPULAR TRANSFERS FROM SJO Airport/Alajuela area

-We'll stop anywhere you like en route to take photos or examine extraordinary pot holes.
 Prices per van up to 5 persons with luggage.
 Add $10 for each extra person after 5 persons.
 Also available 24 passenger bus, lower rates on English speaking taxi and any transportation needs you may come up with: